ssmiller25/k8s-intro/presentations/dev-tooling-for-ops.md

 Note:

-- No matter if your an individual contributor pitchign this to your team or a manager, you need to get buy-in.
+- No matter if your an individual contributor pitching this to your team or a manager, you need to get buy-in.

 <!--v-->